Large-scale 3D printing facility

 - It can be used for prototyping, pilot series or remanufacturing of existing components

-- The machine can be fed material through powder or thread, and can laser and hybrid weld
+- The machine can be fed material through powder or thread, and also perform laser welding and laser/hybrid welding.

 How does the large-scale 3D printing facility work?